mflaxman/blind-xpub/README.md

 ### Solution

 In this scheme, we demonstrate using a large and randomly generated BIP32 path to blind a BIP39 seed (or more specifically the corresponding xpub) in a multisig quorum.
-If an unauthorized party gains access to that BIP39 seed (and passphrase, if applicable), they learn *nothing* about what it protects.
+If a bad actor gets unauthorized access to that BIP39 seed (and passphrase, if applicable), they learn *nothing* about what it protects.
 We demonstrate that this proposal works today, is compatible with existing multisig hardware wallets, and has positive implications for both privacy and trust-minimized collaborative key-holders.

 ## Tech Overview